khatharsis42/jukebox-ultra-nrv/README.md

 This project uses Fontawesome icons, which underare Creative Commons Attribution 4.0 International license.
 The complete license can be found [here](https://fontawesome.com/license).

+It also uses the [Sponsorblock MPV Script](https://github.com/po5/mpv_sponsorblock), albeit somewhat modified, so that it works as intented.